Locksmiths Save Kids and Pets, Open Hot Cars for Free

-While it’s still cold in many parts of the country, the warmer weather of summer is only a few months away.
-We often think about summer as a time for vacations and relaxation.
-However, summer has the dangers of heatstroke when kids and pets get locked in cars.
+Summer typically has many positive elements.
+We often think of the season as a time for vacations and relaxation.
+However, summer has the dangers of heatstroke when kids and pets get locked in hot cars.
 PALSavesKids, a locksmiths program, addresses this problem by opening cars for free for children and pets in need.

 PALSavesKids locksmith program to save kids and pets locked in cars

 Pop-A-Lock offers the PALSavesKids program in communities throughout the United States, as reported by Fox 10 Phoenix.
-For the program, “locksmiths will drop everything and rush to a car” if there is a child or a pet locked in a hot car.
-PALSavesKids was founded in 1991 by law enforcement officers.
-In participating locations, the program opens locks on a 24/7 basis, free of charge.
+For the program, locksmiths drop everything and rush to a hot car if there is a child or a pet locked in it.
+PALSavesKids, founded in 1991 by law enforcement officers, opens locks on a 24/7 basis, free of charge, in participating locations.